Floorp-Projects/Floorp/toolkit/components/messaging-system/schemas/TriggerActionSchemas/index.md

 Used to display Feature Callouts on PDF.js pages.
 Can only be used for Feature Callouts.

+### `newtabFeatureCalloutCheck`

+Used to display Feature Callouts on about:newtab.
+Can only be used for Feature Callouts.

 ### `nthTabClosed`

 Happens when the user closes n or more tabs in a session